jeremN/formControl/README.md

 1. Using data-attributes

-You can use data-attributes to initialize formControl, see (#data-attributes) below.
+You can use data-attributes to initialize formControl, see [Data-attributes][Data-attributes](#data-attributes) below.

 ```html
 <body>